Churchill Kohlman

-Churchill Kohlman (January 28, 1906 – May 25, 1983) was an American songwriter who wrote Johnnie Ray's 1951 hit, "Cry" while working in a Pittsburgh dry cleaning factory as the night watchman.
+Churchill Kohlman (January 28, 1906 – May 25, 1983) was an African American songwriter who wrote Johnnie Ray's 1951 hit, "Cry" while working in a Pittsburgh dry cleaning factory as the night watchman.

 Royalties from "Cry" were the subject of a bitter legal dispute between Kohlman and Perry Alexander, owner of music publisher Mellow Music.
 Alexander was ordered by arbitrators to pay Kohlman $15,331.24 to settle the dispute in 1953.

 Kohlman wrote hundreds of other songs, but none achieved the success of "Cry".

 Churchill had the following siblings: Homer Kohlman (1907–1985); and Alyse Kohlman Klaytor.
 After his success with "Cry", he was a correspondent for Prevue, a Chicago-based show-business magazine.
 He married Viola (1915–1995) and had the following children: Phyllis Kohlman O'Leary and Eleanor Kohlman Smith; and Carl Kohlman.
 He died under the name Charles Kohlman of a heart attack in 1983, at 77 years old, in the Point Breeze neighborhood of Pittsburgh.
 His grave is at Homewood Cemetery in Point Breeze.